Exodus Wallet Review – A Beginner’s Guide

 Support can be reached also directly from within the wallet (not just from the site).
 Here are all of the support options:

-Checking out online reviews I found out that Exodus receives an “Average” rating on Trustpilot.
-However, this should be taken with a grain of salt since there are only 10 reviews available, and the negative reviews aren’t detailed enough.
+Checking out online reviews I found out that Exodus receives a “Great” rating on Trustpilot.
+However, this should be taken with a grain of salt since there are only 10 reviews available.

 In the end, most companies receive very poor reviews online, since people write reviews mainly when they are pissed off.
 So Exodus’s reputation is kept fairly well.